 And we come to my favourite which we must all really, really try to eradicate from our minds.
 This year I’m truly, truly going to stop… making assumptions about people and situations!
 This one’s rampant and when helped along by social media it becomes an epidemic.
 So many of us are guilty of this and it’s made worse by the conviction with which some express their misguided views on any particular issue or person.
 It’s expressed as a given, because they’ve been told by someone who claims to be a bona fide source, because the person who told him or her knows etc… ‘Lo saben de Buena tinta’, a watertight origin or stool pigeon which later turns out to be a predetermined, misguided, fixed opinion in the storyteller’s mind.
 And in the end turns out to be erroneous and very wide off the mark, hence this one should be top of the list for those to whom it applies.
 Assumptions, assumptions, assumptions – don’t entertain them!

 So, whilst attempting to cut out your smoking habit, trying to lose weight, and cutting down on lovely chocolate consumption, why not try one of the above?
 Whatever you attempt, may Lady Luck accompany you.
+Try switching to steamulation hookahs first instead of going cold turkey.
 I raise my glass of bubbly, commending your efforts!